dihoxy/ODS-Test-Center-Project/README.md

 2. Converted dytpes of columns to appropriate dtypes
 3. Filled all actual_time nulls with 0
 4. Converted actual_time column to 'int64'

+***
+07/24/2021
+1. Created PostgreSQL View for time series data, grouping by date and aggregating the sums for day and night exams